 The authors are grateful to the scientific observers for the collection of the length frequency data and otoliths.
 Michael Stevenson and Colin Sutton read and processed the southern blue whiting otoliths.
-This project was funded by the Ministry of Fisheries under Project DEE201002SBWA.
-We thank Steve Parker (NIWA) for reviewing this document.
+We thank Richard O'Driscoll for revising and updating the tables of acoustic indices and for internally reviewing the manuscript.
+This project was funded by the Ministry for Primary Industries under Project DEE201002SBWB.